How and what is Debt Factoring, can help grow your business?

-There are lots of Invoice factoring companies in this space right now — ranging from small local providers with a few dozen clients, to larger providers with thousands of factoring customers around the country, again it is about who you can work with in a relationship.
+There are lots of Debt Factoring Companies in this space right now across the UK.
+These range from small local providers with a few dozen clients, to larger providers with thousands of factoring customers around the United Kingdom.
+More importantly it is about who you can work with in a relationship.

-Challenger banks and independent specialists, on the other hand, are looking to break the stranglehold of traditional high street banks, offering competitive rates and a strong appetite to do business.
+Challenger banks and independent specialists, on the other hand, are looking to break the stranglehold of traditional high street banks, like Lloyds Commercial Finance.
+These alternative lending factoring companies are offering competitive rates and a strong appetite to do business.

-There are also niche sector specialists and smaller providers like Regency offering factoring to firms local to them, or firms in a particular sector.
+There are also niche sector specialists and smaller companies like Regency Factors offering factoring to firms local to them, or firms in a particular debt factoring sector.
 With these smaller specialists, access to senior decision-makers can make all the difference all members of ABFA (The Asset Based Finance Association)

 Who can benefit from factoring?